Trump’s interviews with friendly hosts can go awry even when they throw him a lifeline

 At times, the interviewers are surprised by the answers and try to throw the president a lifeline.

-In a recent interview with Fox Business host Maria Bartiromo, Trump stunned some aides with an unprompted assertion that he opposed an economic stimulus bill because it contained funding to help The Post Office with mail-in ballots during the pandemic, which he opposes.
+In a recent interview with Fox Business host Maria Bartiromo, Trump stunned some aides with an unprompted assertion that he opposed an economic stimulus bill because it contained funding to help the Postal Service with mail-in ballots during the pandemic, which he opposes.

 “Now, if we don’t make a deal, that means they don't get the money,” he said.
 “That means they can’t have universal mail-in voting, they just can’t have it.
 So, you know, sort of a crazy thing.
 Very interesting.”

-“I see,” Bartiromo said, as she steered the conversation toward voter fraud and away from whether Trump was willing to block aid for the unemployed so The Post Office wouldn’t get resources to help process ballots delivered by mail.
+“I see,” Bartiromo said, as she steered the conversation toward voter fraud and away from whether Trump was willing to block aid for the unemployed so the Postal Service wouldn’t get resources to help process ballots delivered by mail.

-Often the questions in these interviews or meant to set the president up to deliver the attacks and talking points he reiterates daily on Twitter or during interactions with the press.
+Often the questions in these interviews are meant to set the president up to deliver the attacks and talking points he reiterates daily on Twitter or during interactions with the press.

 Trump can still go off script or ignore an interviewer’s cues.

-During a July 9 interview, Fox New host Sean Hannity noted that Trump had recently been criticized for not having a detailed response to a question about his second-term agenda.
+During a July 9 interview, Fox News host Sean Hannity noted that Trump had recently been criticized for not having a detailed response to a question about his second-term agenda.
 So, he asked the president again to lay out that agenda, a standard question for a presidential candidate.

 “Well, first of all, I didn’t know I was criticized for that answer, because it’s a simple question,” he said.